 Thursday (15 Minutes)

-- Invite friends to lunch thru LinkedIn – be specific and focused to members you need to build your relationship with
+- Invite friends to lunch thru LinkedIn – be specific and focused on members you need to build your relationship with.

 Friday (15 Minutes)